justUmen/PopUpLearn/README.md

 # TODO

-- Stats : give an overall idea (visual) of how good you are with a specific .pul file
+- Stats : give an overall idea (visual graph) of how good you are with a specific .pul file, your progress, your work per day...

 - Force question if bad answer was X days ago and not followed by a recent good answer on the same question.

-- Clean reverse system for `question£answer` into `answer£question`, and special tracking system
+- Clean reverse system for `question£answer` into `answer£question`, and special tracking system.